NVMe/TCP In-Band Authentication

 Set/Get Secrets

-Once a trusted host has been configured, bi-directional secrets for this host can be configured via CLI/API.
+Once a trusted host has been configured, secrets for this host can be configured via CLI/API.

-Each trusted host resource has two secrets optionally configured - the host-secret and the target secret.
-The host-secret is used for authenticating a connection from a host to Lightbits cluster, and the target-secret is used for authenticating a connection from the target (Lightbits cluster member) to a host.
+Each trusted host resource has up to two secrets - the host-secret and the target-secret.
+The host-secret is used for authenticating the host to the Lightbits cluster, and the target-secret is used for authenticating the target (the Lightbits cluster member) to the host.

 Set/Get secrets are separated from the create/update/get trusted hosts to allow different levels of authorizations for these commands, though in the initial release they share the same access rights configurations.